Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 Putting all effects of relativistic and free-streaming neutrinos on the temperature and polarization power spectra together, the Planck satellite has resulted in a 6\%~constraint on their energy density of $\Neff = 2.92^{+0.18}_{-0.19}$~\cite{Planck:2018vyg}.
 Future high-resolution maps of the~CMB could realistically achieve up to a 1\%~constraint of $\sigma(\Neff)= 0.03$ in the coming decade~\cite{SimonsObservatory:2018koc, Abazajian:2019eic, NASAPICO:2019thw}, with additional improvements possible with more futuristic CMB~experiments~(see e.g.~\cite{Baumann:2015rya, Sehgal:2019ewc}).
-When considering~$Y_p$ independent of~BBN or separate bounds on free-streaming and non-free-streaming radiation, these free-streaming density constraints are less stringent~\cite{Planck:2018vyg,Baumann:2015rya, Blinov:2020hmc,Brust:2017nmv} due to the discussed degeneracies.
-For future experiments like CMB-S4, the constraints on~$\Neff$ are anticipated to relax by factors of approximately three and two, respectively~(see e.g.~\cite{Baumann:2015rya, CMB-S4:2016ple, Brust:2017nmv, Baumann:2017gkg}).
-At the same time, it will be possible to constrain the helium fraction with a similar sensitivity as from the light element abundances and much stronger bounds on the non-free-streaming radiation density.
+When considering~$\yp$ independent of~BBN or separate bounds on free-streaming and non-free-streaming radiation, these free-streaming density constraints are less stringent~\cite{Planck:2018vyg,Baumann:2015rya, Blinov:2020hmc,Brust:2017nmv} due to the discussed degeneracies.
+For future experiments like CMB-S4, the constraints on~$\Neff$ are anticipated to relax by a factor of approximately three for free-streaming, and two for non-free-streaming radiation~(see e.g.~\cite{Baumann:2015rya,Brust:2017nmv,CMB-S4:2016ple,Baumann:2017gkg}).
+At the same time, it will be possible to constrain the helium fraction with a similar sensitivity as the direct measurements of light element abundances, along with much stronger bounds on the non-free-streaming radiation density.